Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Hermite--Minkowski for algebraic stacks

-Similarly, as $\Ideg(X/R)\leq n$ is bounded, the set of the $R$-isomorphism classes of proper \'etale gerbes $X\to R$ occuring above is finite by our version of Hermite-Minkowski for proper \'etale gerbes (one applies Theorem \ref{thm:HM_for_gerbes} to the irreducible components of $R$).
-This implies that the set of $B$-isomorphism classes of proper \'etale gerbes $X\to R$ occuring above is also finite.
+Next $\Ideg(X_i/R_i) \leq m$, hence $\Ideg(X_i/R_i)$ is bounded and invertible on $R_i$, so the set of $R_i$-isomorphism classes of proper \'etale gerbes $X_i\to R_i$ occurring above is finite by our version of Hermite--Minkowski for proper \'etale gerbes (Theorem \ref{thm:HM_for_gerbes}).
+This implies that the set of $B$-isomorphism classes of proper \'etale gerbes $X\to R$ occurring above is also finite.
 This completes the proof. \end{proof}

-We now prove the stacky version of Hermite--Minkowski formulated in the introduction.
+We now prove the version formulated in the introduction.

-\begin{proof}[Proof of Theorem \ref{thm:HM_intro}] Using \eqref{eqn:bound} we see that the denominator of $\deg(X/A)$, when expressed as $a/b$ with $a$ and $b$ coprime, divides $\Ideg(X/A)$.
-As both $\Ideg(X/A)$ and $\deg(X/A)$ are bounded, it follows that the height $H(\deg(X/A))$ is bounded, thus $\deg(X/A)$ ranges over a finite set of rational numbers.
-As the statement is up to $K$-isomorphism (as opposed to $A$-isomorphism), replacing $\Spec A$ by an affine open if necessary, we may assume that $\deg(X/A)$ is invertible in $A$.
+\begin{proof}[Proof of Theorem \ref{thm:HM_intro}] As $X$ is integral and the statement is up to $K$-isomorphism (as opposed to $A$-isomorphism), replacing $\Spec A$ by an affine open if necessary we may assume that $n!$ is invertible in $A$.
 The result now follows from Theorem \ref{Cor:HM}. \end{proof}